gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

 - traefik
 - [linkerd2-proxy](https://github.com/linkerd/linkerd2-proxy)

-To ease integration it should:
+To ease integration, it should:

-- be configurable via Kubernetes resources
+- be configurable via Kubernetes resources.
-- not require restarting when configuration changes
+- not require restarting when configuration changes.
-- be fast and with little overhead
+- be fast and with little overhead.

 All things considered, [Envoy proxy](http://envoyproxy.io/) is the most fitting solution as it provides all the features Gardener would like (no process reload being the most important one + battle tested in production by various companies).

 While building a custom control plane for Envoy is [quite simple](https://github.com/envoyproxy/go-control-plane), an already established solution might be the better path forward.
-[Istio's Pilot](https://istio.io/docs/concepts/traffic-management/#pilot-and-envoy) is one of the most feature-complete Envoy control plane solutions as it offers a way to configure edge ingress traffic for Envoy via [Gateway](https://istio.io/docs/reference/config/networking/v1alpha3/gateway/) and [VirtualService](https://istio.io/docs/reference/config/networking/v1alpha3/virtual-service/).
+[Istio's Pilot](https://istio.io/docs/concepts/traffic-management/#pilot-and-envoy) is one of the most feature-complete Envoy control plane solutions, as it offers a way to configure edge ingress traffic for Envoy via [Gateway](https://istio.io/docs/reference/config/networking/v1alpha3/gateway/) and [VirtualService](https://istio.io/docs/reference/config/networking/v1alpha3/virtual-service/).

 The resources which needs to be created per Shoot clusters are the following: